 Even New Equipment Needs to be Tested

 Anytime equipment is installed, it’s being exposed to conditions in which it has never been tested to perform.
-Venting systems, combustion air, duct systems, additional appliances in the building, building pressure etc., can all affect its operation.
+Venting systems, combustion air, duct systems, additional appliances in the building, building pressure, etc., can all affect its operation.
+Before installing new technology, it might be an idea to thoroughly clean existing equipment to ensure that the new system doesn’t get clogged up with any dust or dirt.
+If there is a lot of equipment to clean, you may want to ask an air duct cleaning company to come in and clean it to guarantee that it’s cleaned professionally and at a good standard.
 Besides that, after leaving the factory it’s likely your equipment has been loaded and unloaded on trucks and transported several times.
 Vibration and shock can cause components to shift and move.
 The only way to truly know if your new equipment is operating safely and efficiently is to test it once it’s been installed.

 Better Contractors Don’t Guess